-Once you have received your BRP, you must complete our Right to Study check.
+Once you have received your BRP, you must complete our student document check (right to study).

 Please be aware that your new BRP replaces your old BRP, so even if you have time left on your old BRP it will no longer be valid and cannot be used for travel.

 Please note your BRP may arrive after the term starts because you’ve made an application in the UK.
-You are still able to register and complete Right to Study checks.
+You are still able to register and complete your student document check (right to study).

 If you used the UK Immigration: ID Check app